Tusarkant05/Netflix_SQL_projt2/README.md

 # Findings and Conclusion
 ```
-## Content Distribution: The dataset contains a diverse range of movies and TV shows with varying ratings and genres.
+-- Content Distribution: The dataset contains a diverse range of movies and TV shows with varying ratings and genres.
-## Common Ratings: Insights into the most common ratings provide an understanding of the content's target audience.
+-- Common Ratings: Insights into the most common ratings provide an understanding of the content's target audience.
-## Geographical Insights: The top countries and the average content releases by India highlight regional content distribution.
+-- Geographical Insights: The top countries and the average content releases by India highlight regional content distribution.
-## Content Categorization: Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.
+-- Content Categorization: Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.
 ```

-# Stay Updated and Join the Community
+## Stay Updated and Join the Community

-## LinkedIn:
+LinkedIn: www.linkedin.com/in/tusarkant-jena-6762b8208

+Email-id: jtusarkant@gmail.com

+**Thank you for your support, and I look forward to connecting with you!**